What Sub24 is for

 Ultra runners of every level, from a first 50k to a multi-day mountain race, and the crew and pacers who get them to the finish.
 Whether you’re chasing a podium, a sub-24, or simply beating the cutoff, the planning problem is the same: how do you fuel, drink and pace a long day over real terrain without guessing?

 It’s as useful to a beginner who’s never thought about sodium as it is to a veteran who wants their crew sheet to update itself on the day.
+Coaches get a view of their own: every athlete’s season, races and plans on one calendar, with a coach view into each runner’s plan.
+And crew join from a share link, no account needed.

 What it does

 - Fuelling & hydration.
 Carbs, fluid, sodium and caffeine per hour, turned into exactly what to eat and drink at each aid station and on the legs between.
+Tuned by your sweat test, the heat, and altitude, with a pre-race plan for the final days before the gun.

 - Aid, drop bags & crew.
 What’s at each aid station, where your drop bags go, the cutoffs, and when your crew need to be where.

 - Race day, live.
 Tick off checkpoints and share a live sheet so your crew and pacers always know your ETA and buffer.
+Lock the plan of record for race week so the sheet stops shifting under you.

 The approach